jasb3110/Radiocarbon-reservoir/README.md

 It is well-known as specific biogeochemistry conditions regional effect on carbon 14 isotope.
 It is important to estimate this effect for dating tools that estimate to radiocarbon age during the last 50 Kyr in several areas of research.
 In this work, I update values of marine radiocarbon age (MRA) according to the calibrated curve (Marine20 & Shcal20).
 Also, I focus on the MRA relationship with space-time variables (latitude, longitude, calibrated age, and uncertainty age).

 ## Materials and methods
-This work estimates the local radiocarbon reservoir effect off ($\Delta$ R) Peru to Chile (0 to 50 °S) during the last 12 Kyrs BP.
+This work estimates the local radiocarbon reservoir effect off ( $\Delta$R ) Peru to Chile (0 to 50 °S) during the last 12 Kyrs BP.
 Therefore, I compiled several previous estimations.
 It was 181 pairs (Marine and terrestrial samples of different organic materials (wood, shell, etc).
 Bellow, I attached the input data set.

 ![alt text](https://github.com/jasb3110/Radiocarbon-reservoir/blob/db842ff0620d55ea5ca5ceec0d96a369406b6e3c/r.input%20data1.png?raw=true)